alexmgrant/reading/staff-engineer/README.md

 Build Relationships early

-For advocacy Remind ourselves what the pain points are that everyone felt that led to the change/meeting/feature/project
+For advocacy remind ourselves what the pain points are that everyone felt that led to the change/meeting/feature/project